Centre for Health and Ageing (CHA)

 - Arrange a meeting with a member of our team by contacting Dr Peter Herbert to discuss your specific needs.
 Discussions will include all your requirements such as clothing, payment options, booking time slots etc.

 - Contact your GP and ask for a letter that confirms their agreement you are healthy enough to take part in an exercise programme.
 If you take medication we will need to know what this is and any relevant medical history.
 This information will only be available to the suitably qualified member of staff who will be working with you.

-The Centre of Health, Ageing and Research (CHAR) is led by Dr. Peter Herbert PhD, who has numerous published articles investigating the benefits of exercise for males and females over 40 years of age (read more in the research section).
+The Centre of Health and Ageing (CHA) is led by Dr. Peter Herbert PhD, who has numerous published articles investigating the benefits of exercise for males and females over 40 years of age (read more in the research section).
 David Gardner MSc has many years of experience in both clinical and sports physiology and is currently conducting research into resistance training for females.
 They are supported by a team of qualified gym instructors and personal trainers who are currently studying for a Bachelor of Science degree in Exercise Science.